Call Us 0161 832 4036 | Public Access Enquiry

 Terms of Business

-The Provision of Services Regulations 2009 includes important information on terms of business which took effect in January 2013.
+The Provision of Services Regulations 2009 includes important information on terms of business which took effect in January 2013 and were updated in 2018 to take account of the General Data Protection Regulation, then again in 2020 to refer to the Money Laundering Regulations.
 The following information on regulation, terms of business, and public funding is provided by members of Kenworthy’s Chambers to meet these legal obligations.
+For further information please see the Bar Council’s contractual terms on their Ethics and Practice Hub.

 Regulation